Struct fortanix_sgx_abi::Usercalls [−][src]

 This must be called to deallocate memory in userspace.
 The pointer

-must have previously been returned by a usercall.
-The size
+ptr must have previously been returned by a usercall.
+The size and

 function must be called exactly once for each user memory buffer.